yamamushi/magick-journal/README.md

 	**Location:** Home, Colorado Springs CO
 	**Current Weather:** Clear Sky, 61.4°F, 29.83in

-insert-astro: Inserts the astrological header with the Sun and Moon positions.
+**insert-astro**: Inserts the astrological header with the Sun and Moon positions.

-insert-time: Inserts the current time and timezone
+**insert-time**: Inserts the current time and timezone

-insert-extra-fields: Inserts the extra fields as configured in the options for the plugin.
+**insert-extra-fields**: Inserts the extra fields as configured in the options for the plugin.

-insert-date-ev: Inserts the current EV date.
+**insert-date-ev**: Inserts the current EV date.

-insert-date-an: Inserts the current New Aeon date.
+**insert-date-an**: Inserts the current New Aeon date.

-insert-day: Inserts the latin day of the week.
+**insert-day**: Inserts the latin day of the week.

-insert-weather: Inserts current local weather conditions, temperature and air pressure.
+**insert-weather**: Inserts current local weather conditions, temperature and air pressure.

-insert-moon: Inserts current phase of the moon and illumination percentage.
+**insert-moon**: Inserts current phase of the moon and illumination percentage.

 ## Settings

-Default Location
+**Default Location**: The default location to use to populate the "Default Location" field in the full header output.
+This does not affect weather lookups, which are always performed based on your location.

-Additional Default Fields
+**Additional Default Fields**: Additional fields to include in the full header output separated by commas.
+This defaults to "Other", but you can add any fields you want here.

 ## Todo